stefco/geco_data/README.md

 So far, using these should just involve placing them in a folder in your path and then calling the commands by name.
 Most of them take arguments involving start/end times and possibly channel names.

-So far, for simplicity's sake, they all assume that you are keeping your work in the same directory.
-They are simple scripts for doing simple things reliably with large amounts of data.
+To see detailed usage instructions, run the command followed by an `-h` flag.

 ## Examples